NetroScript/GPU-memory-access-visualization/html/README.md

 ## Using the project

 To use the project, you don't need to do anything else.
 There should be a pre-built HTML file ready for you to use.

-You can use this file as a template for the C++ header (when using the `parseDataForJSPage` generator).
+To then make use of that file the suggested way is to generate static `.json` data files with the C++ header using any of the available methods for JSON.
+And then opening the HTML file and dragging and dropping the `.json` into the dedicated area.
+This method has the fastest loading speed, as then the browser can directly read in the file and parse it with a JSON parser instead of using a more generic (and slower) parser.

+After loading the data either way, you can now select on the left side any loaded in data structure for viewing.
+You can select them and then get a visualization of them in the center of the screen.
+On the top bar you have multiple utilities which allow you to toggle the behavior of the visualization (should the memory be display linearly / in a grid, should the index be visible or just the pure data, should read / write been shown individually or combined).
+When showing both read and write accesses, the read accesses are on top (blue), write ones on bottom (orange).
+You are also able to click them to view more information.

+But you can also generate a single static file containing one dataset with the same template.
+This will load (considerably) slower, but is functionally the same, and then you only have a single file.
+To do this, you can use the `parseDataForJSPage` generator of the C++ header file and passing the base HTML file in as input.

 If you need to rebuild or make changes to the project, you will have to install the dependencies and then run the described commands.